Ieuanoh/SportingChance/content/_index.md

 +++
-description = "The Sporting Chance Project is an Alternative Learning Provider which aims to meet the educational, social and lifestyle needs of young people" hero_banner = true hero_bg = "/img/hero-alt.jpg" hero_sub = "The Sporting Chance Project is an Alternative Learning Provider which aims to meet the educational, social and lifestyle needs of young people" hero_text = "Engage, Mentor, Educate" herobuttontext = "Get in touch" herolink = "/contact"
+description = "Sporting Chance Project is an Alternative Learning Provider which aims to meet the educational, social and lifestyle needs of young people." hero_banner = true hero_bg = "/img/hero-alt.jpg" hero_sub = "Sporting Chance Project is an Alternative Learning Provider which aims to meet the educational, social and lifestyle needs of young people" hero_text = "Engage, Mentor, Educate" herobuttontext = "Get in touch" herolink = "/contact"